dda-core-team/diconiumneil.github.io/the_researcher/the_researcher_4.md

 --------------

-**Your Task:** Can you get Dr Mühlturm to identify the top things your employees are happy about and give you a plan on how to roll embed these deeper into your company culture?
+**Your Task:** Can you get Dr Mühlturm to identify the top things your employees are happy about and give you a plan on how to embed these deeper into your company culture?